ajaynegi45/ShieldMe/README.md

 - **MongoDB** running locally or accessible via a URI
 - Make sure to check application.yaml file of each services to run it locally.

 ---
+## Team Contribution

+### Harinee
+- Developed the Journal backend and made minor frontend updates with PPT.
+### Ajay Negi
+- **Designed and Developed Admin Panel**
+   Accomplished 100% development of a centralized admin panel, enabling efficient management by implementing features to view user data and delete journals, improving system control and usability.

+- **Built Core Frontend and Backend Features**
+   Developed 80% of key functionalities, including Authentication, SOS Alerts, Journals, and Positive Affirmations, streamlining user interactions and ensuring seamless feature integration.

+- **Integrated Frontend and Backend Systems**
+   Achieved 100% integration of frontend and backend systems, optimizing real-time user interactions and enhancing security for a seamless user experience.

+### Yash Raj
+- Enhanced user experience for the application by designing the frontend.
+- Developed the complete frontend for a Positive Affirmations feature.

+---

 ## License